taijiweb/domcom/doc/domcom-package-directory.md

     domcom    ...................................  // the web framework to provide dom component
     |- src/   ...................................  // the coffee-script source code folder
-    |  |- index.coffee    .......................  // the index file to enable require this folder as domcom package
+    |  |- domcom.coffee    .......................  // the index file to enable require this folder as domcom package, include basic domcom and it's addon content
+    |  |- domcom-basic.coffee    .................  // the index file to the basic domcom, does not include the addon content
     |  |- domcom-addon.coffee    ................  // the index file for addon modules: builtins, directives, etc.
-    |  |- domcom-full.coffee    .................  // the index file to the full domcom, include basic domcom and it's addon content
     |  |- dc.coffee    ..........................  // the methods and properties which belong to dc directly
     |  |- config.coffee    ......................  // config file for dc
     |  |- util.coffee    ........................  // utilities for dc